 What is Polycystic Ovary Syndrome?

-Polycystic Ovary Syndrome (or PCOS) is a commonly diagnosed conditions that causes a hormone imbalance of the reproductive hormones in women.
+Polycystic Ovary Syndrome (or PCOS) is a commonly diagnosed condition that causes a hormone imbalance of the reproductive hormones in women.
 Essentially, the ovaries of people with PCOS produce higher levels of testosterone compared to those without PCOS.

-These elevated levels of testosterone interfere with the ovaries, ovulation and a range of other system in the body.
+These elevated levels of testosterone interfere with the ovaries, ovulation and a range of other systems in the body.
 The main symptoms of PCOS are listed below.
 In most cases, women need to showcase at least two of the three symptoms to be diagnosed with PCOS.

 - An irregular period (delayed, missed or heavy period)